Emerjoin/Hi-Framework-docs/tutorials/docs-project/category/06_i18n/02_translation-policies.md

 ## Distributed dictionaries

 Dictionaries concatenation is a configuration that makes Hi-Framework lookup for your dictionaries in the entire classpath, from the war that contains your web app to the libs that it depends on.
-As long as you keep the required dictionaries structure (i18n right under web dictionary).
+As long as you keep the required directories structure (/i18n/).

 To activate this option just set __enable-concatenation__ to true in your __hi.xml__ file.